sbarb/emailServer/README.md

 # Email

-# There are two branches
-##### Choose what is best for you
-##### *master branch is currently up to date with install-package*
+# Install Options

-    install-package
+    1)  install-package

             installs email as if it were a normal linux package

             modifies
+                /usr/share/
-            /usr/share/ -- for the app data
+                    -- for the app data
                         symlinked to ~/.email
+                /usr/bin/
-            /usr/bin/   -- for the run script
+                    -- for the run script
                         which email
                         returns /user/bin/email

-    bin-package
+    2)  bin-package

             all files are modified and saved in ~/.Email

             if you run
                 email
             it will be an alias to the script
             * you must source ~/.bashrc

 # Currently this only supports gmail